-- Check for gasoline and cooling water leaks on the engine. - Check for cooling water circulation (look at the water filter at the rear port side of the engine for water movement).
+Check for gasoline and cooling water leaks on the engine.

+Check for cooling water circulation (look at the water filter for water movement).

+Flooded engine

-Flooded engine If your engine does become flooded, use caution when attempting to start the engine.
+If your engine does become flooded, use caution when attempting to start the engine.
 Push in the transmission disengagement button at the bottom of the throttle arm and push the throttle to full throttle position.
 By pushing the button in, the shift linkage is disengaged and the transmission remains in neutral during the starting procedure.
 Run the starter until the engine starts.
 This applies to carbureted and fuel injected engines.